viamrobotics/docs/docs/how-tos/create-custom-training-scripts.md

 ## Next steps

 To use your new model with machines, you must deploy it with the [ML model service](/services/ml/deploy/).
-Then you can use another service, such as the vision service, to apply the deployed model to any live data, such as camera feeds.
+Then you can use another service, such as the vision service, to apply the deployed model to camera feeds.

 To see models in use with machines, see one of the following resources: